-This checklist, developed by DAU faculty, helps guide an employee through the different stages of the acquisition process.
+Good Example: This checklist, developed by DAU faculty, helps guide an employee through the different stages of the acquisition process.

 Tools which require some training to use can benefit from having a brief how-to video inserted into the description on the landing page.
 These videos should quickly explain what the tool does and how to navigate its main functions.

 JSTs submitted should be in compliance with Section 508 of the Rehabilitation Act Section 508 of the Rehabilitation Act (29 U.S.C.
 794d), as amended by the Workforce Investment Act of 1998 (P.L.
 105-220), August 7, 1998.
 Refer to the Section 508 Compliance section of the training site for additional resources.

 JSTs submitted should only contain information that is suitable for public release.
 Refer to the Public Release section of the training site for detailed information and guidelines.

 All DAU Approved tools must be reviewed by their assigned Learning Asset Manager (LAM) at least once per year.
 During the review cycle, LAMs should evaluate the tool for currency, quality, effectiveness, relevance, and Section 508 compliance.
 If a tool does not meet reasonable standards for these areas it should be modified or removed from the repository.
 Below are some questions to consider during review.

 Currency||Is the basis for the tool still generally accepted in the industry?|

 Quality||Is the tool of high standards expected by the acquisition workforce?